fdiblen/cpp2wasm/README.md

 If you enter a negative number in the `epsilon` field the form will become invalid with a error message.

 ### Visualization

-The plots in web application can be made using [vega-lite](https://vega.github.io/vega-lite/).
-Vega-lite is a JS library which accepts a JSON document describing the plot.

-To make an interesting plot we need more than one result.
-We are going to do a parameter sweep and measure how long each calculation takes.

 Lets make a new JSON schema for the form in which we can set a max, min and step for epsilon.